The word camping evokes thoughts of simplicity, connecting to nature and relaxation.

 Mistake #7: Relying on a campfire for food and warmth

 A campfire is the essence of camping!
-There is nothing greater than sitting by a warm fire, roasting hot dogs, and watching the crackling embers burn well into the night.
+There is nothing greater than sitting by a warm fire, roasting hot dogs (or getting more fancy with some other camping recipes!), and watching the crackling embers burn well into the night.

 But you should never rely on a fire as your sole source of warmth or source for cooking.
 Many times you’ll run into fire restrictions, wet wood, or lack of materials to build a fire.